 North Star Academy (must complete testing and application) North Star FAQ

-*RCSD added a Kindergarten Spanish Immersion Program at Selby Lane School in 2013-14 and will add a Mandarin Immersion at John Gill in the 2015-16 school year.
+*RCSD added a Kindergarten Spanish Immersion Program at Selby Lane School in 2013-14 and a Mandarin Immersion at John Gill in the 2015-16 school year.
 Parents need to fill out a Schools of Choice application for Selby Lane's Spanish Immersion program or John Gill's Mandarin Immersion only -- Selby Lane and John Gill are treated as a neighborhood school for all non-Immersion classes.

 All students who want to attend one of the four schools of choice, or the Selby Lane Spanish Immersion Program or John Gill Mandarin Immersion, must fill out a Schools of Choice/Transfer Application.
 All students within the district are eligible to apply to attend one of the four schools of choice, the Spanish Immersion program at Selby Lane or the Mandarin Immersion program at John Gill School.
 Admission to North Star also requires filling out a special application.
 Both North Star and Adelante have admission criteria.

 Please note that students are not guaranteed placement at any school.
 All school placements are based on space available according to the Priority Order of Enrollment below.
 For your 2nd choice preference, you will be lower on the waitlist than students who list the school as their 1st choice.
 For example, if you list Adelante as your 1st choice and Selby Lane Spanish Immersion as your 2nd choice, students who chose Selby Lane as their 1st choice will have priority over your student.

 *Priority Order for Enrollment in Adelante Spanish Immersion, Mandarin Immersion at John Gill, MIT, Orion, Spanish Immersion at Selby Lane and School transfers :